Ellen and the Escapades

 Ellen and the Escapades were an acoustic/pop/rock band from Leeds, England.
-In 2009, the band were chosen by BBC Introducing to perform at Reading Festival and Leeds Festival.
+In 2009, the band was chosen by BBC Introducing to perform at Reading Festival and Leeds Festival.
 The following year, Ellen and the Escapades won the Q Magazine/Glastonbury Emerging Talent Competition and performed on three of the festival's main stages.

 The band received regular national radio play from BBC 6 Music and Amazing Radio.
 They have often also been played on BBC Radio 1 and BBC Radio 2, as well as on XFM.
 Ellen and the Escapades played on The Black Isle Brewery Grassroots Stage on Saturday 4 August at the 2012 Belladrum Tartan Heart Festival near Beauly, Invernes-shire.

 In February 2015, the band announced via their Facebook page that they would be breaking up.